sevagh/goat/README.md

 # goat

+**N.B.: the active maintenance fork of this project is available at [https://github.com/steamhaus/goat](https://github.com/steamhaus/goat)**

 ### Attach EBS volumes and ENIs to running EC2 instances

 `goat` is a Go program which runs from inside the EC2 instance.